 Fever All children and staff will be screened prior to entrance of the building, and shall be excluded if they have a fever above 100.4.
-Anyone with a fever should be fever-free for 72 hours without fever reducing medication before returning to school.
+Anyone with a fever should be fever-free for 48 hours without fever reducing medication before returning to school.
 If the child develops a fever of 100.4 or higher during the school day, parents will be contacted and the child will need to be picked up within one hour.
-If the child is sent home with fever during the school day they cannot return to school until they are fever-free for 72 hours.
+If the child is sent home with fever during the school day they cannot return to school until they are fever-free for 48 hours.
 Influenza(flu) Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 Any person with a positive influenza diagnosis must be excluded from the school for 7 days from the diagnosis.
-Pinkeye The child should be on medication for 48 hours, have no runny discharge and be clearly responding to the treatment before returning to school.
+COVID-19 Refer to the school's pandemic policy Pinkeye The child should be on medication for 48 hours, have no runny discharge and be clearly responding to the treatment before returning to school.
 Strep Throat The child should return only after 48 hours on medication.
 The child must be showing signs of improvement and be willing to eat and drink.
 Diarrhea and/or vomiting The child should not come to school until he/she has had no diarrhea or vomiting for 48 hours and is eating normally.
 Hand, Foot & Mouth Disease The child should not return to school until they are fever free for at least 72 hours and all sores are scabbed over.
 Runny noses/ Coughs If your child's runny nose will require frequent attention from the teacher or if the child is irritable or running a fever or if mucus is any color other than clear he/she should not be in school.
 Head Lice The child may return to school when free of ALL nits.
 In order to remove nits, it is usually necessary for the child's hair to be well combed with a special nit removal comb after treatment with the medicated shampoo.
 Guidelines for treatment of head lice are available from the Director or from your county health department.
+Rash Any rash other than a common diaper rash or skin irritation will require that child to be sent home for an evaluation and diagnosis from their doctor in writing of exactly what it is.
+They may return to school based on that written doctor's evaluation, and clearance that it is not contagious.

 The above list is not exhaustive.
 In order to protect other children and teachers from becoming ill, children will be sent home if they are exhibiting symptoms and obviously not feeling well.
 Children returning to school should be symptom free.
-The school will follow the policies above regardless of recommendations from doctor's office.
+The school will follow the policies above regardless of recommendations from the doctor's office.
 Classroom teachers have full authority to apply this policy and will inform parents if their child is ill and needs to be removed from school.